creativescala/krop/docs/src/pages/routes/request.md

 import krop.all.*
 ```

-A @:api(krop.route.Request) describes a pattern within an HTTP request that a @:(krop.route.Route) attempts to match.
+A @:api(krop.route.Request) describes a pattern within an HTTP request that a @:api(krop.route.Route) attempts to match.

 A `Request` always matches an HTTP method and a [Path](paths.md).
 It may match other components of a request as well.
 It may also extract elements from the path, query parameters, and other parts of the request.
 These are passed to the `Route` handler.